 The many cultures and nations of Africa are responsible for inspiring an abundance of style ideas, artwork, sculptures, photographs, and patterns.
 Ranging from the north of the continent, with sophisticated Arab calligraphy and Muslim architecture, to the eastern Horn, with Ethiopian Rastafari influences, there is such a diversity of aesthetics in Africa.
 For those looking to add vivacity and worldliness to their living room, African home decor provide more than enough opportunities to branch out.

 The Yoruba people are an ethnic group living mainly from the North of Nigeria to the South of Benin – an area known as Yorubaland.
 More than 200,000 U.S. inhabitants belong to this ethnicity, with over 43 million currently identifying as Yoruba around the world.
 Their history, according to the records, starts in the 8th century BCE.
 Yoruba art fills museums all over the globe, from architectural objects carved in wood to naturalistic sculptures in bronze, terracotta, and stone.
-Yoruba royal courts strongly influenced their art, with the queen being worshipped as highly as the king.
+Yoruba royal courts strongly influenced their art, with the queen being worshiped as highly as the king.

 Although you may not be able to acquire some of the older, larger pieces of art and décor, contemporary Yoruba masks are more available.
 These masks were made to worship divinities and they represent the many facets of the spirits of nature, such as lions, elephants, giraffes, and other animals.

 Play with Fabrics and Colors